peak-gao/code-notes/js-basics-notes-6.md

 The raw version of the value preserves the raw escaped `\n` sequence (the `\` and the `n` are separate characters), while the processed version considers it a single newline character.
 However, the earlier mentioned line-ending normalization is applied to both values.

-ES6 comes with a built-in function that can be used as a string literal tag: `String.raw(..)`.
-It simply passes through the raw versions of the `strings` values:
+ES6 comes with a built-in function that can be used as a string literal tag: `String.raw(..)` -It simply passes through the raw versions of the `strings` values:

 ```js
 console.log( `Hello\nWorld` );